Table of Contents Show

 Cold Weather Features: The Lance 2285 Travel Trailer comes with Lance’s all-weather package.
 This includes ducted heating with vents to the enclosed underbelly to protect your RV’s sensitive components.

 Lance also has a simple-to-use water heater bypass that can allow you to winterize your rig easily.
-And it comes with insulated hatch covers to help limit the loss of warm air through the roof vents.
+It comes with insulated hatch covers to help limit the loss of warm air through the roof vents.

 It has a ton of floor space and multiple doors to allow guests to come and go.
 Just because you’re living in a travel trailer during the winter doesn’t mean you can’t host your friends and family.